Manual Lymphatic Drainage

 If your system is impacted by MTHFR/COMT genes, Lyme, mold/mycotoxins, heavy metals, etc, or if you are chronically constipated, some extra drainage support may be appropriate after your session.
 In addition to the above recommendations, try:

-Colon hydrotherapy or coffee enema.
-Scheduling a colonic within 24 hours after a lymphatic drainage treatment is a wonderful way to complete the detoxification work we initiated in our session.
-Coffee enemas are hugely supportive for liver detoxification and increasing glutathione production, and are a great tool to prevent and clear herx reactions.
+Colon hydrotherapy.
+Scheduling a colonic within 24 hours after a Lymphatic drainage treatment is an effective way to complete the detoxification work we initiated in our session.
+Additionally, a coffee enemas can be a supportive tool for liver function, increasing glutathione production, and preventing and clearing herx/detox reactions.
+CleanseMarin offers colonics & coffee enemas in Ross, CA.

-Castor Oil.
-I offer castor oil during your session, but it is also helpful to apply it topically over your liver for an hour up to overnight, depending on your sensitivity.
-Using a castor oil pack is a common way to apply it.
+Topical Castor Oil.
+I use castor oil during session, but it is also helpful to apply it topically over your abdomen/liver for an hour or so at a time, depending on your sensitivity.
+Beware that castor oil will stain—using a castor oil pack is a common way to apply it, or simply an old towel.
+Use a hot water bottle over your abdomen as well for improved absorption.

 -